cloudfoundry/stratos/changelog.d/0014-remove-committed-e2e-secrets.md

   developer's own gitignored credentials and the third-party Helm chart cache.
 Those paths are allow-listed by exact path, leaving the scan clean and any finding in a trackable file visible.
+- `make audit secrets` now fails when gitleaks reports a finding, instead of printing it and exiting 0.
+The full-history scan (`make audit history`) stays advisory: it carries years of accepted SUSE-era test fixtures.